Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] Animate in logs detail/show.
 - [x] In Tickets → Take over, handle-escalated not yet has sweet alert.
 - [x] In Monthly Report → edit, create, destroy not yet has sweet alert.
-- [ ] In every show page, add edit and delete button.
 - [ ] Make consistent language in alert dan other text.
-- [ ] Make responsive for any device.
+- [x] Make responsive for any device.
 - [x] Add footer and fix structure of the folder/file in source.
-- [ ] Create a buttton to close sidebar.
+- [x] Create a buttton to close sidebar.
 - [x] Add admin page that can create new category, locations and user.
+- [ ] Add status and priority in admin settings.

 ## Other Notes